Hujambo!

 I understand it’s not so common to run into someone in California who does, in fact, live in Kenya, so she must have thought I was lying through my teeth.
 That’s when she told me, “Ahhhh, I was in Zimbabwe!”
 What she said next threw me off again.
 “Do you know the Java House in Nairobi with the downstairs?”
 And after that, she asked me if I knew “Harvest” church.
 Hello?
 Mavuno (harvest) church on Mombasa road?
 I’ve been there!

 She wasn’t in my trap, I was in hers!
 Man, I’m glad I don’t have a habit of lying, that could be really embarrassing/dangerous.
 I really DO live in Nairobi, and I DO know the Java House on Mama Ngina street!
 Ask the waitresses, I’m a regular!
-House coffee and a brownie, kama kawaida (like always/”the usual”)!
+House coffee and a brownie, kama kawaida (“the usual”)!

 What a small world, eh?
 She ended up asking me if I knew anyone around here who was looking for part time help.
 Nope, sorry!

-3 Comments to “Telling the truth”
+3 Comments to “Telling the Truth”

 Haha, pole!
 These things can catch you by surprise.
 I was at a horrible formal dinner in Edinburgh recently.
 The bloke next to me asked where I was from, I said Nairobi.
 HUGE mistake.
 He had spent 1 year in Tz 40 years ago and for the next 2 hours droned on about what was wrong with Africa, Africans, the works…….aaaarrrrgggggghhhhhh